elastic/search-ui/packages/react-search-ui/README.md

 #### Configuration

-Each connector will need to be instantiated with its own set of properties.
-The only properties that connectors should have in common is an `additionalOptions` parameter.
+Each Connector will need to be instantiated with its own set of properties.
+The only properties that Connectors should have in common is an `additionalOptions` parameter.

 | option              | type             | required? | source                                                                                                                                                                        |